kenyavs/RGBconversion/README.md

 <h2>RGBconversion</h2>
-RGBconversion is a chrome extension that converts RGB values to their corresponding binary(base 2), hexidecimal(base 16), base 32, and base 64 values at any given point of an image
+RGBconversion is a chrome extension that converts RGB values to their corresponding binary(base 2), hexidecimal(base 16), base 32, and base 64 values at any given point of an image.
 ***
 ![alt text](https://raw.github.com/kenyavs/RGBconversion/master/img/rgb_screen.png "Title")